Appetite suppressants are being used to help manage cravings for people.

 Appetite suppressant benefits and side effects

 Still not losing weight despite diet and exercise?
 Maybe it’s time to try to take a more advanced strategy to reduce your caloric intake.
-That’s what people use appetite suppressants for.
+Similar to fat burners and thermogenics, appetite suppressants specifically target cravings to eat.

 Though there are a lot of different supplements that claim to do this, the effective ones can help reduce your desire to eat food, so you aren’t fighting your cravings every step of the way on your weight loss journey.